Ferromagnetic to antiferromagnetic transition of one-dimensional spinor Bose gases with spin-orbit coupling: Abstract

 \section{Abstract}

-We have analytically solved one-dimensional interacting two-component bosonic gases with spin-orbit (SO) coupling by the Bethe-ansatz method.
+We investigate the interacting two-component bosonic gases with spin-orbit (SO) coupling in one dimension.
 Through a gauge transformation, the effect of SO coupling is incorporated into a spin-dependent twisted boundary condition.
+We solve the SO coupled system analytically by using the BA method.
 Our result shows that the SO coupling can influence the eigenenergy in a periodical pattern.
-The interplay between interaction and SO coupling may induce the energy level crossing for the ground state, which leads to a transition from the ferromagnetic to antiferromagnetic state.
+The interplay between interaction and SO coupling may induce the energy level crossings for the lowest energy spectrum, which leads to a transition from the ferromagnetic to antiferromagnetic state.